On cross-validated Lasso in high dimensions: Introduction

 \section{Introduction}

-Since its invention by \cite{T96}, the Lasso estimator has become increasingly important in statistics and other related fields such as machine learning and econometrics, and a large number of papers have studied its properties.
-Many of these papers have been concerned with the choice of the penalty parameter $\lambda$ required for the implementation of the Lasso estimator.
-As a result, several methods to choose $\lambda$ have been developed and theoretically justified; see, for example, \cite{ZHT07}, \cite{BRT09}, and \cite{BC13}.
-However, in practice researchers often rely upon cross-validation to choose $\lambda$ (see \cite{BG11}, \cite{HTW15}, and \cite{CJ15} for examples), and to the best of our knowledge, there exist few results in the literature about properties of the Lasso estimator when $\lambda$ is chosen using cross-validation; see a review of existing results below.
-The purpose of this paper is to fill this gap and to derive a rate of convergence of the cross-validated Lasso estimator.
+Since its invention by Tibshirani in \cite{T96}, the Lasso estimator has become increasingly important in many fields, and a large number of papers have studied its properties.
+Many of these papers have been concerned with the choice of the penalty parameter $\lambda $ required for the implementation of the Lasso estimator.
+As a result, several methods to choose $\lambda $ have been proposed and theoretically justified; see \cite {ZHT07}, \cite{BRT09}, \cite{BC13}, \cite{SZ13}, and \cite{PB18} among other papers.
+Nonetheless, in practice researchers often rely upon cross-validation to choose $\lambda $, see \cite{CJ15}, and in fact, based on simulation evidence, using cross-validation to choose $\lambda $ remains a leading recommendation in the theoretical literature (see textbook-level discussions in \cite{BG11}, \cite{HTW15}, and \cite{G15}).
+However, to the best of our knowledge, there exist very few results about properties of the Lasso estimator when $\lambda $ is chosen using cross-validation; see a review below.
+The purpose of this paper is to fill this gap and to derive non-asymptotic error bounds for the cross-validated Lasso estimator in different norms.

 We consider the regression model